 5. The generation source shall be located where the energy can be delivered to the building site by any of the following:

 5.1.
-By direct connection to the off-site renewable energy facility
+Direct connection to the off-site renewable energy facility

 5.2.
-By the local utility or distribution entity
+The local utility or distribution entity

 5.3.
-By an interconnected electrical network where energy delivery capacity between the generator and the building site is available
+An interconnected electrical network where energy delivery capacity between the generator and the building site is available

 6. Records on power sent to or purchased by the building project shall be retained by the building owner and made available for inspection by the code official upon request.